corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 2. The trait **must not** have any static methods (methods without a `self` parameter).
 3. The trait **must not** have any generic type parameters on its methods.

-In our example, the `duplicate` method returns `Self`, which means "the same type as the implementor of the trait".
+In our example, we violate the first rule: the `duplicate` method returns `Self`, which means "the same type as the implementor of the trait".
 When you use `&dyn Widget`, the compiler doesn't know what `Self` is at runtime because it could be any type that implements `Widget`.
 That's a problem, because the compiler needs to know the size of the return type at compile time, and `Self` could be **any size**.
+It needs to know the size, because the returned value has to live *somewhere*: the caller sets aside exactly the right amount of space (usually on the stack) before the call even happens.
+With a `&dyn Widget`, the concrete type is erased, so there's no single size the compiler could reserve for it.

 It will become clearer once we look at some fixes.